Sensing Theorems for Unsupervised Learning in Linear Inverse Problems: Introduction

-A similar necessary condition was shown in~\cite{pimentel2016information} for the case of \emph{high-rank} matrix completion~\cite{eriksson2012high}, which arises when the samples $x_i$ belong to a union of $k$-dimensional subspaces.
-We show that unique recovery is possible for almost every set of $\ntransf$ operators with $m > k + n/\ntransf$ measurements, however the theory presented here goes beyond linear subspaces, being also valid for general low-dimensional models.
+We show that unique recovery is possible for almost every set of $\ntransf$ operators with $m > k + n/\ntransf$ measurements, however the theory presented here goes beyond union of subspaces, being also valid for general low-dimensional models.